You have a big idea, truckloads of ambition, and dreams of a thriving New Hampshire LLC, and you’re mentally prepared to make it happen.

 Before anything else, you will need to decide on an LLC name.
 You must include a business name on your Certificate of Formation, and if the Secretary of State deems that name unacceptable or unavailable, the document will be rejected, so make sure you nail down a good name right away.

 Before choosing a name and running with it, confirm that it complies with the state’s business name requirements.
-It must include the term “Limited Liability Company,” “L.L.C.,” “LLC,” or a similar abbreviation.
+It must include the term “Limited Liability Company,” or the letters “L.L.C.,” “LLC,” or a similar abbreviation.
 Additionally, it must be distinguishable from every other business name already on record with the Secretary of State.
 How do you determine if your name is already in use?
-Perform a name search using the state’s Business Search function.
+Perform a name search using the state’s business search function.

 Once you’ve found your perfect name, include it on your Certificate of Formation to automatically register it.
 In the event that you’re not quite ready to file an LLC, you can place a 120-day hold on your name by submitting a name reservation request.

 A registered agent is your LLC’s liaison to the state, the mediator who takes care of all your important legal, tax, and compliance documents, keeping your business in good standing.
 Every New Hampshire LLC must designate an initial registered agent on their Certificate of Formation before submitting it.
 Otherwise, it won’t be accepted.